 It was a needle in a haystack situation!

 I did however enjoy the spectacular views from the cliff top and sat up there in a howling wind for an hour or so to sketch this view out over the Atlantic to Atlantera.
 That´s Morocco in the background.

 I have a new tip off for a live prickly pear which is closer to home…fingers crossed!

-My friend Vicente (also known as Vicen), who lived in Catalunya for many years inspired this pen and watercolour sketch.
+My friend Vicen, who lived in Catalunya for many years inspired this pen and watercolour sketch.
 He, like me, loves a glass of Vichy Catalan a delicious mineral water with a sweetish salty taste and gentle bubbles.

 I called the sketch ‘agua con guasa’ which means water with humour, it’s a play on the words ‘agua con gas’ which means sparkling water in Spanish.